![]() | ||||||||||||||||||||

-• application configuration files using a webbeans object
+application configuration files using a webbeans object

 Applications often need to read, and possibly write, configuration files.
 An excellent way to accomplish this is to implement a custom singleton, which is easily configured and easily obtained from anywhere in the application.
+This implementation of the concept allows you to configure a base

 A custom singleton is a standard java-bean (see Resin-IoC).
-Setter methods like setFoo(String foo) are used to set values that are specified in the configuration.
+Setter methods like In this case, a single setter is provided that matches the

 AppConfig.java